 If you dig gaming on the go and like the idea of having a controller instead of touch controls, then you've likely considered PowerA's Moga controllers.
 At this point there are four to choose from: last year's Moga Pocket and Pro, and this year's Hero Power and Pro Power.
 Each have their own allure – for the Pocket and Hero, it's size.
 For the Pro models, it's the feel of a full-size controller to get your game on with.
-If you're sold on the idea but don't want to shell out the asking price, Amazon has a good deal going right now that may be able to sway you over the other "OK, I'm going to buy this" side of the fence.
 Read More

 Update: It looks like we might not be able to plug our phones into our controllers just yet.
 The Amazon link has already changed to say that the MOGA Hero Power is temporarily out of stock.
 Keep an eye out, as it will probably reappear before or around the launch of the MOGA Pro Power.

 Android games are consistently getting better, but there's a drawback.
 As new titles task players with taking control of more detailed character models, paint surfaces with higher resolution textures, and follow up attacks with an increasing number of particles, phones with passable battery life soon find that they can hardly make it through morning.
 Read More